monarch-initiative/mondo/_pages/faq.md

 Moreover, merging Mondo with another disease ontology, even if both are maintained in OWL, is not guaranteed to produce a coherent result, i.e one that contains no logical errors.
 This is a very fundamental feature of Mondo: integrating various disease classification to create a harmonised classification.
 This harmonised classification may, by design, partially disagree with any particular source.
 Therefore, applying strong OWL semantics with owl:equivalentClass is, usually, inappropriate.

+### What are the different types of synonyms in Mondo?

+- **Exact synonym**: an alternative term that has the same meaning.
+  Example:
+  name: hereditary Wilms' tumor
+  exact synonym: familial Wilms’ tumor
+- **Narrow synonym**: a more specific term.
+Example:
+name: asthma
+exact synonym: exercise-induced asthma
+- **Broad synonym**: a more general term.
+Example:
+name: autoimmune hepatitis
+exact synonym: autoimmune liver disease
+- **Related synonym**: A word of phrase has been used synonymously with the primary term name in the literature, but the usage is not strictly correct. (_Note - we have a lot of synonyms in Mondo currently that are marked related but should really be exact and we're actively working on cleaning this up_).
+Example:
+name: AGAT deficiency
+exact synonym: disorder of glycine amidinotransferase activity

 {% comment %} Add more FAQs as needed {% endcomment %}